Jezfx/selenium-boilerplate/README.md

 ```

 This is optional, and if you choose not to use it just replace the where I've used the variables with your own and remove `require("dotenv).config();` anywhere.

-Prerequisites
+## Prerequisites
-Web Driver for Chrome
+- Web Driver for Chrome
-node 8 or above run nvm use will use `10.9.0`
+- Node 8 or above run nvm use will use the latest stable version

 ## To Run

 In the root directory run:

 - `npm install`
 - `npm run test`